-The Centre for Human Development (CHD) is a non-profit organisation working for the BAME women born or lived in conflict areas who embark on their journey in the UK.
-We also aim to help the local community come together in a safe, caring environment.
+The Centre for Human Development (CHD) is a Hounslow non-profit organisation working for BAME women whose education, or employment have been disrupted by conflict/migration, long-term unemployment, life-changing events etc can increase their skills, knowledge, and information We also aim to help the local community come together in a safe, caring environment.

 We were established in 2018.
 We work in the London Borough of Hounslow where people face big challenges in their lives.